PHorg Logo

 1922

 The following description of the facilities of the new Palace Hotel comes from a pocket sized booklet (seen in the lower left corner of the above illustration) which was published by the Hotel in 1921 for the information of its guests.
-Included with the booklet is the Palace Hotel's rate card as of January, 1922.
+Included with the booklet is The Palace Hotel's rate card as of January, 1922.

 THE PALACE HOTEL.